 - Fourth Paragraph: something opposite to argument number two

 - Fifth Paragraph: argument number three and its explanation with evidence

 - Sixth Paragraph: something opposite to argument number three

 The easy way to check the source’s credibility is through reviews about it.
-You can either check the credibility of the writer or website.
-In the case of website, you can check its ranking and review section.
-By doing so, you can see how much worth that website have in the market.
-On the other hand, you can check the credibility of writer by having a look at his past work.
+You can either check the credibility of the writer or the website.
+For a website, you can check its ranking and review section.
+By doing so, you can see how much worth that website has in the market.
+On the other hand, you can check a writer’s credibility by looking at his past work.
 You can also judge credibility based on the number of publications of any writer.
-More the number of publication a writer have, the more reliable he is.
+The more number of publication a writer has, the more reliable he is.

 Here is the final part of your discursive essay.
-In conclusion, you have to make it clear that you are going to summarize things.
+In conclusion, you have to clarify that you will summarize things.
 The repetition of already discussed content is not summarization at all.
-In summary, keep the sequence of explaining body.
+In summary, keep the sequence of explaining the body.
 Otherwise, your conclusion would not make sense.
 Also, do not forget to cite the whole document.
-Proper citation with righteous style matters a lot and it is one of the good practices adopted by experts and qualified writers.
+Proper citation with a righteous style matters a lot, and it is one of the good practices adopted by experts and qualified writers.